openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 40: Temperature Sensor Select

 Temperature Sensor Select
-Defines which temperature Sensor should be used for Heating Control.
+<p&gtDefines which temperature Sensor should be used for Heating Control.
 The default value is Both (3), which should work well in most scenarios (even when only a Floor or Room sensor is present).
 If both a Room and Floor sensor is used, the Thermostat will always control heating based on the lowest temperature reading of the two, to insure a comfortable floor temperature even if the room is already warm enough.
 If this is not wanted, the Thermostat should be configured to use the Room sensor Only.
 NOTE!
-The Floor Max Temperature feature will ALWAYS be active as long as a floor sensor is available, even if the Thermostat is configured to only use the Room Sensor.

-1 - Local Room - Use temperature from Locally connected Room sensor ONLY.
-Max Floor Temp protection is still active as long as a floor sensor is available.

-2 - Local Floor - Use temperature from Locally connected Floor sensor ONLY
-3 - Both - Use temperature from Locally connected Floor AND Room sensor if available (Default).
+The Floor Max Temperature feature will ALWAYS be active as long as a floor sensor is available, even if the Thermostat is configured to only use the Room Sensor.</p&gt <p&gt1 - Local Room - Use temperature from Locally connected Room sensor ONLY.
+Max Floor Temp protection is still active as long as a floor sensor is available.</p&gt <p&gt2 - Local Floor - Use temperature from Locally connected Floor sensor ONLY<br /&gt3 - Both - Use temperature from Locally connected Floor AND Room sensor if available (Default).</p&gt
 Values in the range 1 to 3 may be set.

 The manufacturer defined default value is ```3```.